Cars24

 Low Service Costs

-Extended warranty covers most long-term repairs, so you spend less on service in the long run.
-Also, since the warranty covers these repairs, you do not tend to neglect them, which keeps your car in top notch condition.
+An extended warranty covers most long-term repairs, so you spend less on service in the long run.
+Also, since the warranty covers these repairs, you do not tend to neglect them, which keeps your car in top-notch condition.
+E.g. the CARE+ package for used cars from CARS24 comes with annual service inclusive of the price, mitigating your expenses for maintenance, and ensuring a smooth driving experience.

 Potential Savings

-Extended warranty saves you money in the long run as it covers repairs that a standard warranty would otherwise not cover.
-As time passes, these savings add up and surpass the additional premium you paid for extended warranty.
+An extended warranty saves you money in the long run as it covers repairs that a standard warranty would otherwise not cover.
+As time passes, these savings add up and surpass the additional premium you paid for the extended warranty.
+CARS24's warranty covers the maximum number of components, and provides the industry's highest kilometres driven coverage at 45,000 km, making sure your investment is safe for longer.

 Better Resale Value

-An extended warranty is an add on which enhances your car’s resale value.
+An extended warranty is an add-on which enhances your car’s resale value.
 It acts like an asset when selling your car.
+If you opt for the CARE+ package from CARS24, you also get assured buyback, so you can gain back a good fraction of your investment when you want to part with your used car.

 More Warranty Coverage